Skip to content

 Creamy is the “darkest” color on this list, with an LRV of 81.
 At 81, Creamy is venturing into off-white territory now, and isn’t a white-white, where Whitetail still is!

 Creamy is a really nice color!
 It’s like a beige-white.
-Whitetail and Creamy are in the same orangey color family, but they look quite different because Creamy is so much darker.
+Whitetail and Creamy are in the same general color family, but they look quite different because Creamy is so much darker.

 If you like the idea of a creamy white, that doesn’t ever look bright white or cool white, but also doesn’t look yellow, Creamy may be your perfect color!